Fast and frequent service within the Stockton Metropolitan Area (SMA)

 Introducing RTD Van Go! reinvented.

-The new pilot program offers seamless trips throughout San Joaquin County.
+Graphic map of San Joaquin County with words, The new pilot program offers seamless trips throughout San Joaquin County.
 No transfers.
 No zones.
 True county service.

-Travel anywhere within San Joaquin County with Van Go!
+Use the Van Go!
+App to travel anywhere within San Joaquin County with Van Go!
 This on-demand rideshare service is provided in vehicles that are safe and accessible (can transport wheelchairs).
 Drivers are professionally trained and ready to help.

 How does it work?